University of Geneva, Switzerland (Japanese, Ancient Roman History, Latin)

 At the University of Geneva in Switzerland, I earned a “Licence es Lettres”, equivalent to a Bachelor of Arts degree, in Japanese, ancient Roman history and Latin.
 After graduating, I moved to Tokyo to pursue a doctorate in ancient Japanese grammar at the University of Tokyo.
 However, I left the doctorate program after two years when I found a greater calling in Tokyo's fashion world.
 I worked for a variety of international fashion and import firms, consulted for Japanese imports companies, wrote for Japanese magazines, and tutored Japanese and French.
 I still work as an interpreter and consultant for a variety of Japanese companies and I go back to Japan regularly.

 I love teaching and teaming up with my students to help them achieve their goals.
 It’s fulfilling to watch their personal progress.
 I adjust every lesson to my students’ requests and needs.
 I like to collaboratively decide on what learning materials work best and regularly update my personal educational library.
 While I use various books, games, and magazines I have picked up internationally, I am always open to using my students’ preferred materials.
 I also create custom exercises and lesson plans when needed.

 Let's take your language skills to the next level!

 ***LOCATIONS: Public spaces only.
-San Francisco (on weekdays, Bart accessible), Oakland Uptown, Lake Merritt
+San Francisco (weekdays only, Bart accessible), Oakland Uptown, Lake Merritt.

 ***Please note my cancellation policy: to cancel a session, contact me by text 24 hours or more before your lesson; if you do so, I won’t charge you and will do my best to accommodate your rescheduling request.
 If you contact me less than 24 hours before your lesson, I will charge you in full for $65.
 A rescheduled session is subject to the above cancellation policy, too.